yazdrahobycha/kottans--frontend/README.md

 ## Git Basics

-As a beginner in the world of programming, I can say that it was a challenging but rewarding journey.
-At first, I struggled to understand the fundamentals of the Git, but after two days of focused effort, I finally grasped its essence.
-The following days were spent honing my skills by writing various commands.

-1. My initial exposure to programming was a novel experience.
-I was particularly intrigued by the use of the Terminal on my Macbook, as I had only used it before to resolve issues when downloading programs.
-I was pleasantly surprised to discover VSC, which proved to be a much more efficient way of communicating.
+1. As a newcomer to the world of programming, I was in for a real treat.
+I was initially intimidated by the thought of using the Terminal on my Macbook, but then I discovered the beauty of Visual Studio Code (VSC) and life was never the same.

-2. My admiration for Git knows no bounds.
-The well-designed and meticulously executed features of Git are nothing short of amazing.
-Whether you're working solo or as part of a team, Git provides an intuitive and streamlined experience that truly stands out in the world of programming.
+2. After two days of dedicated effort, I finally understood the awesomeness that is Git.
+The sheer brilliance of its design and features left me in awe.
+Whether you're flying solo or part of a team, Git makes collaborating on projects a breeze.

-3. Of course, I plan to put my newfound knowledge to use in future lessons.
-I believe that through consistent application and repetition, I will be able to fully internalize and understand the concepts I have learned.
+2. I'm excited to continue my programming journey and put my newfound Git skills to the test.
+With time and practice, I know I'll be able to fully internalize these concepts and reach new levels of understanding.

 ## Linux CLI, and HTTP